tokamak-network/ton-staking-v2/doc/en/dao-upgraded-en.md

 ### 3. Added setLayer2Manager function
 When creating a Layer2Candidate via the createLayer2Candidate function, the permission to call the function is restricted to only Layer2ManagerContract.
 Set the Layer2Manager address to verify that the call was actually made from Layer2ManagerContract.

-### 4. Added setTargetSetLayer2Manager function
+### 4. Added setCooldownTime function
-With the update to TON StakingV2, SeigManagerContract now interacts with Layer2ManagerContract.
-Accordingly, we have enabled layer2Manager to be set up so that SeigManagerContract can call functions of Layer2ManagerContract.
+Candidates can replace Members through changeMember if they have more Staking than other Candidates.
+After becoming a Member, ChangeMember cannot be called, but it was confirmed that ChangeMember can be put into a transaction and multiple Members can be replaced at once, and the cooldownTime value was set to prevent this.
+So, after changeMember, it takes the cooldownTime time to call changeMember again, preventing the above attack.

-### 5. Added setTargetSetL1BridgeRegistry function
+### 5. Added setBurntAmountAtDAO function
-With the update to TON StakingV2, SeigManagerContract now interacts with L1BridgeRegistryContract.
-Accordingly, we have enabled setting l1BridgeRegistry so that SeigManagerContract can call functions of L1BridgeRegistryContract.
+Sets the burntAmountAtDAO value of SeigManagerContract.
+This value is used as burnAmount when calculating the totalSupply value of TON in SeigManagerContract.

-### 6. Added setTargetLayer2StartBlock function
+### 6. Added daoExecuteTransaction function
-With the update to TON StakingV2, it is now possible to designate a specific block in Layer2 as a reference point.
-From this reference point onwards, seigniorage can be calculated.
-For this function, a function that sets the value of the reference block has been added.

-### 7. Added setTargetSetImplementation2 function
-Added a function to allow modifying the logic of a Proxy Contract where the DAO acts as the Owner via the Agenda.

-### 8. Added setTargetSetSelectorImplementations2 function
-We added a function to enable DAO to manage the logic function of the Proxy Contract, which acts as the Owner, through the Agenda.
+This function is a function that can be executed by the MultiSigWallet Contract, which is the owner of the DAO, and executes the transaction passed by MultiSigWallet in an emergency.
+This function can execute any function that the DAO can execute.

 # Use Case